Codes-of-Aryan/Cathay-Hackathon-/README.md

 ### FDR DATA NOT AVAIALABLE
 This is by far the biggest challenge faced during this project.
 It would be ideal to train a model using real past flight record data, however since this data is not publicly available, there had to be some adjustments made:
 (P.S.
-If you wanna see how much I struggled acquiring a dataset, look at the logs)
+If you wanna see how much I struggled acquiring a dataset, look at log.md)
 - Couldn't account for the Aircraft Model (Since the particular database does not disclose that info)
-- However there is an aircraft group which helps
+- However, there is an aircraft group (divided by engine type) which helps
-- The Target variable, i.e, Fuel Burn was estimated using a formula used in addFuel.py (Ideally, using FDR data would make this redundant and allow us to even more accurately predict carbon emissions)
+- The Target variable, i.e, Fuel Burn was estimated using a formula used in addFuel.py (Ideally, using FDR data would make this redundant and allow us to increase the accuracy of our model in predicting carbon emissions)

+## Further Potential Improvements
+With the availability of FDR, many further improvements can be made by improving feature selection.
+It would allow us to do many things such as:
+- Take weather factors such as wind speed, temperature, pressure into account
+- Get exact payload details
+- Take efficiency of different aircrafts into account (for ex.
+A new Airbus A350 is bound to be more efficient compared to an aircraft that has been in service for more than 10 years)

+These factors should increase the accuracy further.